 \section{Exiting the black hole}

 The timelike nature of the retreating outer apparent horizon of a physical black hole allows for the escape of test particles from it.
 Outgoing null geodesics of Fig.~\ref{fig:rbh} reach the future null infinity by crossing the outer apparent horizon.
 An analysis of Sec.~\ref{pbh} shows that the entire regular black hole is indeed the quantum ergosphere.
-Null geodesics on the Vaidya background can be reduced to a system of the first order equations, and for a linear case $C(v)=r_0-\alpha v$, it allows an analytic solution \cite{WL:86,B:16}.
-Appendix~\ref{B:null} follows \cite{B:16} for the trajectories that start inside the trapped region.
+Null geodesics on the Vaidya background can be reduced to a system of the first-order equations, and for a linear case $C(v)=r_0-\alpha v$, it allows an analytic solution \cite{WL:86,B:16}.
+Appendix~\ref{B:null} uses the methods of Ref.~\cite{B:16} to describe trajectories that start inside the trapped region.

-We should note that inside the trapped region $f<0$ distinction between the two families of the future-directed radial null geodesics as ``ingoing" and ``outgoing" is not determined by their local properties and, depending on the global spacetime structure, be purely conventional.
-The curves $v=\mathrm{const}$ reach the singularity of an MBH, as well as the outgoing null geodesics that originate inside it.
-For an RBH of Fig~\ref{fig:rbh}(b), they cross the inner apparent horizon and reach $r=0$, while the outgoing geodesics cross the outer apparent horizon and reach the null infinity.
+We should note that inside the trapped region $f<0$ distinction between the two families of the future-directed radial null geodesics as ``ingoing" and ``outgoing" is not determined by their local properties and, depending on the global spacetime structure, may be purely conventional.
+For a mathematical black hole, the curves $v=\mathrm{const}$, as well as the outgoing null geodesics that originate inside it, reach the singularity.
+For a RBH of Fig~\ref{fig:rbh}(b), they cross the inner apparent horizon and reach $r=0$, while the outgoing geodesics cross the outer apparent horizon and reach the null infinity.

-The motion of timelike test particles is conceptually more intricate.
+The motion of timelike test particles is more intricate.
 To simplify the exposition, we describe the near-horizon geometry by the Vaidya metric with $r'_+(v)<0$.
-The ingoing and outgoing families inside the trapped region satisfy the timelike condition \be -f\dot v^2+2 \dot v\dot r=-1, \ee for \be \dot v=\frac{\dot r\pm\sqrt{\dot r^2+f}}{f}, \ee respectively and are identified by their null limits for $|\dot r|\to \infty$.
+The ingoing and outgoing families inside the trapped region satisfy the timelike condition \be -f\dot v^2+2 \dot v\dot r=-1, \ee implying that the components of the four-velocity are related by \be \dot v=\frac{\dot r\pm\sqrt{\dot r^2+f}}{f}, \ee respectively and are identified by their null limits for $|\dot r|\to \infty$.
 It is known \cite{PK:22} that the contracting outer apparent horizon can overtake the test particle, releasing it (temporarily or permanently) from the black hole.
 Using the Vaidya metric as an example, we highlight another property: in contrast with the null case, the outgoing timelike geodesics cannot reach the apparent horizon.
-Beyond some value of the proper time $\tau_*$, $r(\tau_*)<r_+\big(v(\tau_*)\big)$ (that is implicitly characterized by $\dot v=1/\sqrt{-f(v,r)}$) the integral curves of the geodesic equation can be continued only by the ``ingoing" geodesics.
+Beyond some value of the proper time $\tau_*$, $r(\tau_*)<r_+\big(v(\tau_*)\big)$ [that is implicitly characterized by $\dot v=1/\sqrt{-f(v,r)}$] the integral curves of the geodesic equation can be continued only by the ingoing geodesics.

 The geodesic equations for the radial timelike geodesics take the form,

 and the first term on the right-hand side of Eq.~\eqref{eqr0} is absent for null geodesics.
 (Equations of motion for a general metric are given in Appendix \ref{B:gen.eq})